FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 {::comment}

-    In CSIT we are aggressive at skipping all wait times around trial, but few of DUTs have large enough buffers.
+    In CSIT we are aggressive at skipping all wait times around trial measurement, but few of DUTs have large enough buffers.
-    Or there is another reason why we are seeing negative loss counts.
+    Or there some is another reason why we are seeing negative loss counts.

 {:/comment}

 RFC2544 requires quite conservative time delays see https://datatracker.ietf.org/doc/html/rfc2544#section-23